keiaa-75/xfce-notes/_posts/2025-05-12-some-nifty-niceties.markdown

 You can use it to take incremental snapshots of your file system at regular intervals, which can then be restored later to undo all changes in the system.

-## XFCE4 Docklike Plugin
+## Xfce4 Docklike Plugin

-As you may have noticed, launchers and window buttons are separate in XFCE, unlike Cinnamon, GNOME, and KDE.
+As you may have noticed, launchers and window buttons are separate in Xfce, unlike Cinnamon, GNOME, and KDE.
 This can easily be circumvented with [`xfce4-docklike-plugin`](https://docs.xfce.org/panel-plugins/xfce4-docklike-plugin/start).
 It supports pinning on dock, thumbnail previews, and forcing icon sizes.

 Follow below instructions to install it on your system.